xxgladxx/Chiefs-Cogs-v3/README.md

-# Chiefs-Cogs-v3 This bot is made for Chiefs United only.
+# Chiefs-Cogs-v3 This bot is made for Chiefs United.